HR-CMGT/CLE-speedcourses/feather-iot/readme.md

 ## Connecting the RGB LED

-Make sure you have the correct type of RGB led, which needs a GND connection to the longest leg of the LED.
+Most RGB LEDs connect the long pin to GND.
+Some RGB LEDs need to connect the long pin to 3V.
+Test this out by connecting the RED and the LONG pins to 3V and GND.

 ![board](feather_rgbled.png)